Pamela Anderson: Early life and education

-Anderson suffered sexual abuse as a child, a fact she revealed publicly in 2014.
-She said she was molested by a female babysitter from ages 6 to 10, raped by a 25-year-old man when she was age 12, and gang-raped by her boyfriend and six of his friends when she was 14.
+When she was in grade 8, Anderson was a "scat soloist" for her middle school jazz band, where she played the saxophone.
+Decades later, she would draw on this talent for a solo in The Naked Gun.
 Anderson attended Highland Secondary School in Comox, British Columbia.
-At high school, she played on the volleyball team.
-She graduated in 1985.
+In high school, she played on the volleyball team, and graduated in 1985.

+In 2014, Anderson discussed suffering sexual abuse as a child.
+She mentioned being molested by a female babysitter from ages 6 to 10, raped by a 25-year-old man when she was age 12, and gang-raped by her boyfriend and six of his friends when she was 14.

+Career

+Modelling carear

 In 1988, Anderson moved to Vancouver and worked as a fitness instructor.

-Career

-Early modelling

-In 1989, Anderson attended a BC Lions Canadian Football League game at the BC Place Stadium in Vancouver, where she was featured on the Jumbotron while wearing a Labatt's Beer T-shirt.
+The next year, she attended a BC Lions Canadian Football League game at the BC Place Stadium in Vancouver, where she was featured on the jumbotron while wearing a Labatt's Beer T-shirt.
 The brewing company hired Anderson briefly as a spokesmodel.
 Inspired by the event, her then-boyfriend Dan Ilicic produced a poster of her image, entitled the Blue Zone Girl.

-Anderson appeared as the cover girl on Playboy magazine's October 1989 issue.
-She subsequently moved to the United States, settling in Los Angeles to further pursue a modeling career.
-Playboy subsequently chose her as Playmate of the Month in their February 1990 issue, in which she appeared in the centerfold photo.
+Anderson was flown to Los Angeles for a photo shoot; she appeared as the cover girl on Playboy magazine's October 1989 issue.
+She subsequently moved to the United States, settling in LA to further pursue a modelling career.
+Playboy subsequently chose her as Playmate of the Month in their February 1990 issue, in which she appeared in the centrefold portrait.
 Anderson then elected to have breast implant surgery, increasing her bust size to 34D.
 She increased her bust size again, to 34DD, several years later.

-Anderson's Playboy career spans 22 years, and she has appeared on more Playboy covers than any other model.
+Her Playboy career spans 22 years, and she has appeared on more Playboy covers than any other model.
 She has also made numerous appearances in the publication's newsstand specials.
-Anderson wrote the foreword in the Playboy coffee table book Playboy's Greatest Covers.
+Anderson wrote the foreword to the Playboy coffee table book Playboy's Greatest Covers.